 Flavors: Vanilla, Chocolate, Chocolate Raspberry

-PlantFusion Complete Protein Powder is one of the best vegan protein powders that I’ve tried, and has one of the highest overall rankings to support that.
+PlantFusion Complete Protein Powder is one of the best vegan protein powders that I’ve tried, and has the highest overall ranking to support that.

 As with every other review, I’ll break down each score in its own category, along with how it was calculated or assigned.

 I calculate a nutrition score for each protein powder to make it easy to compare them with each other.

 The more protein in it, the higher the score a powder get.

 All that needs to be put in are the calories coming from protein in a serving, and the total calories, which we can get from the nutritional facts: